Reading improves English.

 4. The Hardy Boys

 The Hardy Boys is a fictional mystery series for children (mainly for 8-12 age group).
 The characters were created by American writer Edward Stratemeyer, but the books have been written under the pseudonym Franklin W. Dixon.
-The books are somewhat expensive.
+The books in this series are somewhat expensive.

 5. Nancy Drew